 Our Salesforce integrations work with Developer, Professional, Enterprise, and Unlimited Editions.
 For Professional Edition, you may need to request API access from your Salesforce sales representative.
 Lightning Developer, Lightning Professional, Lightning Enterprise, Lightning Unlimited are supported.

 We also support Nonprofit Success Pack, Apto, Navatar, Propertybase, and many others running on the Salesforce platform.

 What do you want to integrate with this first integration?

 You'll first need to select the "Object Type to Sync".
-Please note that we only sync 1 Object type per integration, or Sync Profile as we call it.
+Please note that we only sync 1 Object type per integration, or Set Up as we call it.

-If you're wanting to sync different Object Types then you will want to create separate Sync Profiles for each using another setup.
+If you're wanting to sync different Object Types then you will want to create separate Set Ups for each using another setup.

 Next, enable the " Want to use a Campaign or Marketing List to sync Campaign and List Members to Mailchimp" Select this feature".
 Then tap the "Browse Campaigns" button, select the test Campaign(s), and hit update.
 If ever the test Campaign is not showing up, try to tap the "Refresh Campaigns" button.
 If this still does not show up, go to your Salesforce account and check the Campaign if that "Active" checkbox is unchecked then mark it as checked.

 If you add new records under those selected Campaigns, SyncApps will automatically sync those over to their corresponding Mailchimp Group(s) or Tag(s) whenever each scheduled or manual sync runs.

 Also enable the " Want to track the Marketing Metrics such as Opens, Clicks, Bounces back to Salesforce from your Mailchimp Campaign(s)?
 Select this feature " and select the Campaign Response sync mode.